The Wandering Hill

-The Wandering Hill is a novel by Larry McMurtry.
+The Wandering Hill is a novel by Larry McMurtry published in 2003.
 It is the second, both in chronological and publishing order, of The Berrybender Narratives.
-Set in the year 1833, it recounts the Berrybenders' journey up the Yellowstone River into the Rocky Mountains.
+Set in 1833, it recounts the Berrybenders' journey up the Yellowstone River into the Rocky Mountains.

+Publishers Weekly said "McMurtry tosses in famous hunters and mountain men like Hugh Glass, Kit Carson and Tom Fitzpatrick, plus a buffalo stampede, grizzly bears and an Indian ambush, but these are just props to support the soap-opera antics of the Berrybender clan.
+A few folks manage to get themselves killed, but there are plenty of annoying Englishmen left to people the next two volumes."

+Kirkus wrote "Big issues masquerading as light fun.
+Highly entertaining."

 The title refers to a sinister-looking movable hill in Native American legend.
 The hill is said to appear at scenes of great tragedy, and is meant to symbolize the ill-conceived and ominous choices the Berrybenders are beginning to make.